DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in New Mexico.

+In recent weeks, the Delta variant (B.1.617.2) has been on the rise.
+As of July 7, 2021, 31 Delta sequences have been reported from New Mexico.
+Increased transmissibility has fueled the spread of Delta, and the prevalence of this variant is likely to continue increasing.

-The Alpha variant (B.1.1.7, blue) has risen the most dramatically in frequency, mirroring national trends.
+Previously, the Alpha variant (B.1.1.7, blue) had risen the dramatically in frequency and come to dominate New Mexico sequences.
 In May 2021, Alpha made up about 65% of New Mexico sequences.
-Increased transmissibility fueled the spread of Alpha, but vaccines remain effective against this variant.

-The Delta variant (B.1.617.2) makes up 9% of recent samples, and the frequency of this variant is expected to continue rising.
+Alpha is making up a smaller percentage of sequences as Delta increases in frequency.

 VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and variant of interest (VOI) Iota (B.1.526) are currently found at low frequencies in New Mexico.